Webster's Unabridged Dictionary - Letter L - Page 8

 Landlord (n.)
 The lord of a manor, or of land; the owner of land or houses which he leases to a tenant or tenants.

 Landlord (n.)
-The master of an inn or of a lodging house.
+The master of an inn or of any form of lodging house; as, the landlord collects the rents on the first of the month.

 Landlouping (a.)
 Vagrant; wandering about.